lmhagar/lmhagar.github.io/_teaching/mcgill-bios612.md

 date: 2024-08-28
 ---

-I am co-teaching this course with Shirin Golchi in the Fall 2024 term.
+I co-taught this course of 10 students with Shirin Golchi in the Fall 2024 term.